Seizure/MonitorBoss/USAGE.md

   * Must be an integer, though valid values will be constrained between 0 - 100 on most monitors
 * lum - luminance/brightness
   * Must be an integer, though valid values will be constrained between 0 - 100 on most monitors
-* pwr - power state
+* pwr - power mode/state
   * Must be a valid power state, as defined by built-in aliases
 * clr - (currently active) color preset
   * Must be a valid color temperature preset, as defined by built-in aliases
-* vcp - summary of the Virtual Control Panel's abilities.
+* vcp - summary of the Virtual Control Panel's abilities
-  * This attribute can only be read.
+  * This attribute can only be read